Darklg/dbBackup/README.md

 # dbBackup
 Backup a MySQL database on a shared hosting and keep an history

-## Config file
+## Config

-Create a file named backup-config.sh` in the repository.
+Create a config file named `backup-config.sh` in the backup repository.

 ```#/bin/bash
 MYSQL_HOST='';